-But in order for your kitty to have the most healthy and happy life, you have to get him up and moving, and these interactive cat toys for indoor cats can be a great addition to your cat toy stash to accomplish this mission!
+Indoor cats love to nap and relax.
+But in order for your kitty to have the most healthy and happy life, you have to get him up and moving.

 Petstages Tower of Tracks

-Petstages Tower of Tracks Cat Toy*.
-With three levels of interactive spinning balls.
+Petstages Tower of Tracks* has three levels of interactive spinning balls.

 Each one brightly colored with different patterns, this is the perfect interactive cat toy for multi-cat families.

 An economical and well-designed toy, it is a huge hit among cat owners who rate the toy highly.

 Bergan Turbo Scratcher